 One of the regular tasks for any campaign is to review the search terms.
 These are the actual terms that people typed in that triggered your ads.

-In the search terms you’ll often find phrases that don’t apply to your business.
+In the search terms you’ll often find phrases that don’t apply to your business, especially if your using broad match.
 In some cases, it could be someone looking for services in a location that you don’t serve.
 Or maybe something you don’t offer at all.

-Blocking that would make sense.
+Blocking junk my car would make sense.
 Yet, if you click on the phrase and add it in the format shown, you’re only blocking that exact phrase.
-So if another person types in haul away my junk car, they would be charged again.

 The better option is simply to add car as a negative so that any phrase that contains that word will be blocked.
 This saves you time and a lot of money.